 We offer both private and semi-private rooms.
 If you would prefer to reserve a private room, please inform us at the earliest possible time to insure that space will be available.

-The average length of stay at Paradigm Treatment is thirty to forty five days.
-As a direct result of the intensity of our program, this is sufficient time for most young people to achieve meaningful, sustainable changes.
+Paradigm Treatment’s residential program for teens and young adults is thirty-five days in length.
+Some families decide to stay with our up 45 and sometimes 60 days.
+As a direct result of the intensity of our program, we believe 35 days is sufficient time for most young people to achieve meaningful, sustainable changes.
 Programs that require a commitment of longer than thirty days prior to diagnostic testing should be examined carefully.
 It is our belief that quality treatment should be both intensive and brief.
 This allows adolescents and their family members to get back to their lives as quickly as is appropriate.
-We never ask a family to commit to a stay beyond 30 days up front.
+We never ask a family to commit to a stay beyond 35 days up front.
 Rather families can make an informed decision with the treatment team if and when they wish to extend their stay for any period of time.

 At Paradigm Treatment we have assembled a unique, world-class team of professionals who have devoted their careers to the treatment of young people and their families.
 The core of our treatment team has worked together for more than fifteen years.
 Our therapists are each devoted to identifying and treating the underlying causes of addiction and behavioral health issues, rather than merely focusing on behaviors themselves.